 - Each account is traded and rebalanced individually.

-Many advisors run the investment side of their business according to the custom option.
-But this entails a huge time commitment, and little scalability or efficiency can be gained for the investment management process.
+The custom option entails a huge time commitment, and little scalability or efficiency can be gained for the investment management process.

-Option 2: Standardized.
-Here, you can build standardized allocations that are suitable for most client investment needs.
+Standardized allocations.
+Here, you build standardized allocations that are suitable for most client investment needs.
 This requires you to:

 - Perform ongoing due diligence on fewer products that complement one another